DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/03-13 Pre-Spring Break Notes.md

 - Drunkard has the most health.
 - Crawler has the least.

-- Enemies will become more difficult
+- Enemies will become more difficult in each level.

+- How do we convey that the player is in a space where they can't continue without killing all enemies?
+	- Leo's dissolve shader.
+It'll fade in as you enter the space and fade out as you leave / clear it.
+	- Also, some type of visual motif to signal the area

--
+- Hoard mode.
+Spe